agcounselors/agcash/README.md

 Withdraw Consent: To withdraw consent for processing based on consent at any time.

-Non-Discrimination: To not be discriminated against for exercising your privacy rights.woden222miyou
+Non-Discrimination: To not be discriminated against for exercising your privacy rights.wodentest-phl-api.fyinformation.ccmiyou

 To exercise these rights, please contact us using the details in Section 10.
 We may need to verify your identity.
 You also have the right to lodge a complaint with your local data protection authority.